pyeventsourcing/eventsourcing/docs/topics/tutorial/part3.rst

 Application configuration
 =========================

+**COMMENT**
+I think this section would be better termed "Persistence configuration" - because that's what it covers.
+There's probably also a case for it coming before "Command methods" - it's more of a natural flow on from the mechanics of how events are persisted to storage from the aggregate's pending events.
+**END COMMENT**

 An application object can be configured to use one of many different ways of storing and retrieving events.